lijandrew/webref/README.md

 - [ ] save useRefStore state in browser storage using `zustand` persist
     - Map serializing can be handled with superjson, but what about storing the blobs?
 IndexedDB looks like the solution, but it seems complicated.
 - [ ] pan and zoom canvas
+    - what if used middle click/scroll to control css transform modifiers on Canvas?
+    - idk how we'd do infinite canvas, but we'd at least give the ability to zoom and pan around
+    - maybe we can just make the canvas really big.
+Like make the pixel dimensions huge.
+    - I don't think we can modify Canvas size on the fly because Rnd uses it to measure offset

 ## for kluo